RainDay4/RainDay4/README.md

 - **Associate degree of instrumentation and Electrical Engineer**
   Gadjah Mada University (UGM) | 2016–2019
   - Organizations: Electrical Engineering Student Association (Project Lead).
+  - Associate's degree, Teknologi InstrumentasiAssociate's degree, Teknologi Instrumentasi 2016 - 2021
+IPK: 2,89
+Learn to create, optimize and develop hardware related to computer-based instrumentation and create electronic systems and their applications in the fields of instrumentation, control and communications at the industrial stage

 ---